borkdude/blog/source/_posts/2014-09-25-figwheel-keep-Om-turning.markdown

 Let's edit `client.cljs`.
 In the namespace declaration under `:require` add `[figwheel.client :as fw]`.
-Now we'll hook up figwheel so it can send changes in our project the a browser.
+Now we'll hook up figwheel so it can send changes in our project a browser.
 Because we use Ring with the Jetty adapter as an external server, we have to tell figwheel explicitly where it's websocket is, since it can't just connect to the same origin.